 What happens to students during a teacher strike?

-It seems to depend on the area and the district.
+It seems to depend on the area and the school officials.

 As I watch other districts, some of them still have classes.

-Parents had to find other situations for kids.
+Parents had to find other options for their kids.

 Many churches opened up daycares.
-Things like karate classes, gymnastics gyms often opened up for the full day.
+Things like karate classes, gymnastics, and gyms often opened up for the full day.
 Many places saw a place to make money and dove in to “help” out.

-Not to say that these places were necessary, but most of them did come at a cost and that would’ve been a financial burden on the parents.
+Not to say that these places were necessary, but most of them did come at a cost, which would’ve been a financial burden on the parents.

 Why do teachers strike?

 That actually seemed to be up to each individual district.
-Our district chose (through a board vote) to not pay teachers or any staff who were off during that period.
+Our district chose (through a school board vote) to not pay teachers, staff, or school administrators who were off during that period.
 Those staff and teachers are (I believe) going to make up those days elsewhere.
+If your area has a teachers’ union they may have a different situation based on their teachers union contracts.

 However, they did miss a paycheck during the strike (I believe).